Are you a video gaming enthusiast? Do you wonder how to make money from your love of gaming? Here are 7 options for freelancing or as a regular job.

 4. Video Game Developer

 It is many a young gamer’s dream to spend their lives creating video games.
-However, becoming an independent video game developer is difficult because of the many different skills and talents required to create a video and the cost of producing and marketing a video.
+However, becoming an independent video game developer (and laying the foundation with a video game developer LLC) is difficult because of the many different skills and talents required to create a video and the cost of producing and marketing a video.
 The many different skills and can be costly to successfully build and market a video game.
 Thus, video game developers tend to either work as freelancers for bigger companies or become employees of those bigger companies.

 The primary task of game developers is to turn a game concept into the actual game through coding and programming.
 However, many game developers are also involved with the writers and designers in developing the concepts and story for the game.
 According to Zip Recruiter, freelance game developers earn an average of $, while employees’ earnings are a little higher at $ per year.